 Their followers and clients are paying a premium price for what they think is grass fed beef, and being served factory farmed bullshit instead.

-And newsflash, the followers and clients are also the cattle in this metaphor, grazing on the bad information they’re being served in the factory feed lot that is their social media feed in preparation for financial slaughter.
+And newsflash, the followers and clients are also the cattle in this metaphor, grazing on the bad information they’re being served in the factory feed lot that is their social media timelines in preparation for financial slaughter.

 Astrological + Magical Claims